When you make a purchase through my links, I may earn a small commission at no extra cost to you. You can learn more on my Disclosure page.

-A Beginner’s Guide to Astronomy Terminology: Decoding the Jargon
+A Beginner’s Guide to Astronomy Terms: Decoding the Jargon

 If you are starting out with a telescope or a set of binoculars for astronomy, and wanting to find your way around the night sky, you might come across astronomy terms you’ve never heard before.
 So, I’ve compiled the following to help.